ottoworld/react-form-exercise/README.md

 - Check the `sign-up.test.jsx` file, and the `test: ...` commits, for the unit tests used during TDD.
 These have been skipped with `xdescribe` due to [lack of support from Jest for async server components](https://nextjs.org/docs/app/guides/testing/jest).
 Next step would be to implement end-to-end testing with Cypress.
 - The colours and the interactive elements need a full a11y review to check alignment with WCAG standards.
 This should be done through automatic testing on the pipeline, as well as manual A11y approval before release.
+- The sign-up form has no feedback once the request has completed successfully, and it only has console errors and URL params when there's an error.
+Next step would be to implement an error alert that pulls from the URL params, or to [convert the form to a client-side component](https://nextjs.org/docs/app/guides/forms#form-validation) that can tap into `useActionState`.